dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/initialize.md

 **Parameters**

-`config` : Configure how to create the instance.
-At present, it only specifies a default runtimeSettings template.
-Please see [UpdateRuntimeSettings](settings.md#updateruntimesettings) for more information.
+`config` : Configures how to create the instance.
+At present, it only specifies one of the built-in `runtimeSettings` templates which include

+* `video`: with this template, the created `LabelRecognizer` instance will be optimized for reading continuous frames from a vidoe input.
+* `image`: with this template, the created `LabelRecognizer` instance will be optimized for reading still images.

 **Return value**